Gernott/mask/README.md

 ## Quickstart

 Download Mask with composer by running the command `composer require mask/mask` or install via extension manager.
+It is important to add Mask as a dependency in your `ext_emconf.php`, so you can override the generated TCA.
 Before you start using Mask, you should define the paths to your templates.
 The easiest way to change the paths is to add the snippet below to your `AdditionalConfiguration.php`: